django-denmark/django-consent/README.rst

 How does it work?
 -----------------

 To understand this section, you need to know how `data models in Django <https://docs.djangoproject.com/en/5.0/topics/db/models/>`__ work.
-But here is a simple example:
+But here is a simple example (it will be simplified later on):

 .. code-block:: python
     from django.contrib.auth.models import AbstractBaseUser
     from django.contrib.auth.models import PermissionsMixin
     from django.db import models

+    from django_consent.constants import LEGITIMATE_INTEREST
+    from django_consent.constants import CONSENT
     from django_consent.fields import ConsentField
-    from django_consent.fields import LEGITIMATE_INTEREST
-    from django_consent.fields import CONSENT
     from django_consent.fields import SET_FALSE

     from myapp.consent import consent_agreements